00JCIV00/cova/docs/guides/getting_started/naming_conventions.md

 # Naming Conventions
 Cova follows Zig's naming conventions for the most part.
-This guide covers the few places it deviates and certain conventions that may be peculiar in the Library and/or Guide.
+This guide covers the few places where it deviates and certain conventions that may be peculiar in the Library and/or Guide.

 ## Argument Type vs Argument
 The terms 'Argument Type' and 'Argument' are used throughout this guide.
 While the terms are related, they're not inter-changeable.

 'Argument Type' refers to the Types `cova.Command.Custom`, `cova.Option.Custom`, and `cova.Value.Custom`.
 These are the base Types of Cova which can be configured to apply customizations to all of their respective instances.
+For brevity, these are also referred to as `CommandT`, `OptionT`, and `ValueT`.

 Conversely, `Argument` refers to any instance of those Types, which can also be referenced individualy as a Command, Option, or Value.